abhisheksr01/spring-boot-microservice-best-practices/README.md

   Note: First execution may take 10 mins or so (as this task downloads a copy of the vulnerabilities db locally).

-  once successfully executed the task will generate a vulnerability report at path (assuming the above path was used) as below:
+  Once successfully executed the task will generate a vulnerability report at path (assuming the above path was used) as below:

   ```
   build/reports/dependency-vulnerabilities